 Mount Vernon is just 18 miles (30km) outside Washington, DC.
 Read about our visit to Mount Vernon, George Washington’s Beautiful Virginia Estate.
 Visit and see that Washington was quite the entrepreneur (aided by a lot of slaves, like Jefferson and other “founding fathers”).
 Virginia houses the homes of 8 former US presidents, more than any other state.

 Before living in Washington, DC, we visited a few times for work.
-A couple of our favorite stays were at the Washington Court Hotel, near the US Capitol Building.
-Some rooms have views of the US Capitol, so it’s worth requesting them.
+A couple of our favorite stays were at the Hilton Washington, DC, near the US Capitol Building.
+It was previously the Washington Court Hotel.
+Some rooms have excellent views of the US Capitol Building, so it is worth requesting them.

 The Washington Hilton, which hosts the Washington Correspondant’s Dinner is also a favorite.
 If you’re looking for good value in DC, you can sometimes find it on weekends when the business travelers are gone.
 Weekend rates are sometimes 300% less than high weekday rates!

-Families and groups of friends will find the best value on Airbnb.
-If you’ve never used the service, sign up here to receive a discount off your first stay over $75.
+Families and groups of friends will find the best value booking apartment rentals.
 Book listings with consistently great reviews for the best experience.

 Disclosure: This post contains some affiliate links.
 If you book through certain links we receive a small commission which helps maintain our site, but costs you nothing extra.
 Thank you for using them.